alibosworth/pakon-planar-raw-converter/readme.md

 5) Open the command prompt by clicking the start button and searching for "cmd" and running it

-6) run `npm install -g github:alibosworth/pakon-planar-raw-converter`
+6) run `npm install -g pakon-planar-raw-converter`

 ------------------